Name: Elsie

 young teenagers Elsie, myself and the Watson girls that lived close by drove

 their horse to church at Van Wert on Sunday evenings in summer.
-We enjoyed getting out as none of us
+We enjoyed getting out as none of us were

-were dating at that time.
-However
+dating at that time.
+However we were always

-close enough for our dog Rover to hear us he always came out to meet us.
+our dog Rover to hear us he always came out to meet us.

 Times were

 hard for the folks, and we had to move in 1921.
-We moved to a farm North of High Point, where we started

-From here we were able to ride the school bus to school, and there were
+able to ride the school bus to school, and there were more like 105 pupils with

-more like 105 pupils with about 8 teachers.
+about 8 teachers.

 We had cold

 school houses, with outside toilets.
+The

-The north class-rooms were so cold we couldn't use one in severe cold
+north class-rooms were so cold we couldn't use one in severe cold weather.
+We stood around radiators lots to get

-lots to get warm.
-The school bus
+warm.
+The school bus was cold when we

-was cold when we went to Garden Grove.
-Elsie and I graduated from high-school
+went to Garden Grove.
+Elsie and I graduated from high-school in Garden Grove in

-graduated the same year because I started to school at age 5 and she started at
+I started to school at age 5 and she started at age 6, and because when I was

-age 6, and because when I was in 7th grade I was the only 7th grader (not
+in 7th grade I was the only 7th grader (not counting one boy who was almost

-counting one boy who was almost always never there), so the teacher put me in
+always never there), so the teacher put me in with the 8th graders.

 Our

 land-lord was hard to get along with, so we moved to north of Leon.
-Elsie worked in Des Moines until she
+Elsie worked in Des Moines until she was

-was married.
-I went back to school
+married.
+I went back to school at Garden

-at Garden Grove for Post-graduate, so I could teach when I was 18 years old.
+Grove for Post-graduate, so I could teach when I was 18 years old.

 Spouses